Helping the Needy

 4. What am I doing to help brethren who are not exactly poor, but who have far less financial power than I have and who, as a result, are deprived of privileges that I take for granted?

+One family can afford to give their children a good Christian education.
+Another cannot.
+This kind of inequality does not belong in the body of Christ, for one child is as valuable in God’s eyes as another.
 The more prosperous should always sacrifice luxuries to provide the less prosperous with necessities.
 What the more prosperous lose through generosity may not be good for them anyway.
 The luxuries they set aside may have fostered carnality rather than spirituality, leaving them more in love with this world than with the world to come.

 Sharing among believers has a strong precedent in the practice of the early church, a church filled with the Holy Spirit and submitted to His leadership to a degree never seen again in church history.
-As a result, "Neither said any of them that ought of the things which he possessed was his own; but they had all things common" (Acts 4:32).
+As a result, "Neither said any of them that aught of the things which he possessed was his own; but they had all things common" (Acts 4:32).

 5. What am I doing to help poor brethren around the world?